Construction of set-valued dual processes on manifolds: Doss-Sussman representation of It o's equation

-By the uniqueness of the solution of \eqref{sflow2_aux} and the fact that it is adapted to the filtration of $B $ we deduce that the solution of \eqref{Ito} is unique and is a strong solution.
+By the uniqueness of the solution of \eqref{sflow2_aux} (c.f.
+Theorem~22 in~\cite{zbMATH07470497}) and the fact that it is adapted to the filtration of $B $ we deduce that the solution of \eqref{Ito} is unique and is a strong solution.
 Similarly we have the uniqueness of the solution of

 Moreover, since we could also make a change of time in the It\^o equation, Equation \eqref{6.5mod0} has a unique strong solution.